Michael Bay's unrealized projects: Heatseekers

-Gideon's Sword film
+Gideon's Sword

 On 24 May 2010, Bay and Platinum Dunes will produce the film adaptation of Douglas Preston and Lincoln Child's novel Gideon's Sword for Paramount.
 On 28 September 2010, Chap Taylor was hired to write the script.
 There have been no further announcements since.

-Confidential Alien film
+Confidential Alien

 On 27 July 2010, Bay will produce the sci-fi film Confidential Alien Project, through Platinum Dunes with Bobby Glickert writing and directing the film for Paramount Pictures.
 There have been no further announcements since.

-I Am Number Four sequel (aka The Power of Six)
+I Am Number Four sequel

 In February 2011, screenwriter Marti Noxon told Collider.com that plans for an imminent I Am Number Four sequel were shelved due to the disappointing performance of the first installment at the box office.

 In 2013, director D. J. Caruso was asked if there are any possibilities that The Power of Six will get a movie adaption, he replied: "There's been some talk in the past couple of months about trying to do something because there is this audience appetite out there [...].
 Most of the people on Twitter that contact me from all over the world ask, "Where's the next movie?"
 I think DreamWorks is getting those too so it'll be interesting.
 I don't know if I'd be involved, but I know they're talking about it."